flhofer/dell_TB16_firmware/README.md

 ### Which NVM controller firmware to flash?

-I kept the latest and the previous versions in this repository for one simple reason: legacy devices.
-The main difference between v16.xx NVMs and the v2x.xx NVMs is that the latter don't allow communication without a security authorization mechanism.
-This means that legacy devices (first-gen TB3 and Thunderbolt 1 - 2 through adapters) can no longer communicate with updated controllers.
-With the v16.xx NVM it was still possible to select a security mode in the BIOS, optionally disabling Thunderbolt security.
-In short, unless you want to connect to some legacy thunderbolt device up and/or downstream, use the latest v2x.xx firmware.
+I kept the latest and the previous versions in this repository for a straightforward reason: legacy devices.
+The main difference between v16.xx NVMs and the v2x.xx NVMs is that the latter doesn't allow communication without a security authorization mechanism.
+This means legacy devices (first-gen TB3 and Thunderbolt 1 - 2 adapters) can no longer communicate with updated controllers.
+With the v16.xx NVM, selecting a security mode in the BIOS was still possible, optionally disabling Thunderbolt security.
+In short, unless you want to connect to some legacy Thunderbolt device up and/or downstream, use the latest v2x.xx firmware.
 It is less buggy and has a better user experience (see table above).

 ### Alternate NVMs (untested)

 While searching for better bins, I stumbled upon some hidden images in one of the flashing tools that should not include the TB3 security code.
-This means that if you successfully flash the dock, you can communicate with legacy devices that don't have such a function.
+This means that if you successfully flash the dock, you can communicate downstream with legacy devices that don't have such a function.
 A TB3 to TB2 adapter is one such device.
-Apple MACs have a special firmware to make those work, PCs need a special NVM.
+Apple MACs have special firmware to make those work; PCs need a special NVM.
 Unfortunately, you can not flash the firmware if you have a TB security-enabled device.
 The flashing starts but then returns an error after a minute or so.
 Please report back if you manage to flash the firmware.

 System | probable function | version | file | fixes? | alt flashing |
 --- | --- | --- | --- | --- | ---